 Having an HIV test is the only way to know for sure whether you have HIV.
+Symptoms aren't a reliable way to tell if you have HIV or not.

 If you have HIV, it’s very important that it’s diagnosed.
 This will give you the best chance of getting the treatment and care you need to stay well.